 Federal regulations require financial aid funds to be awarded under the assumption that a student will attend the institution for the entire period in which federal assistance was awarded.
 When a student withdraws from all courses for any reason, including medical withdrawals, he/she may no longer be eligible for the full amount of funds that he/she was originally scheduled to receive.
-The return of federal funds is based upon the premise that students earn their financial aid in proportion to the amount of time in which they are enrolled.
-A prorated schedule is used to determine the amount of federal student aid funds he/ she will have earned at the time of the withdrawal.
-Thus, a student who withdraws in the second week of class has earned less of his/her financial aid than a student who withdraws in the seventh week.
-Once 60 percent of the semester is completed, a student is considered to have earned all of his/her financial aid and will not be required to return any funds to the authorizes the college to hold the funds in excess of current charges on the student's account, or refund only the credit balance after bookstore and other authorized charges are deducted.
+The return of federal funds is based upon the premise that students earn their signs an Account Authorization Form which authorizes the college to hold the funds in excess of current charges on the student's account, or refund only the credit balance after bookstore and other authorized charges are deducted.
 Any student whose refund is the result of a parent PLUS Loan must have that parent authorize in writing if the refund goes to the student rather than to the parent(s).
 Refunds will be generated within fourteen days after financial aid is transferred to the student's account.